Variable Sampling MPC via Differentiable Time-Warping Function: Simulations

 This section adopts both the heuristic control algorithm and an MPC strategy with uniform sampling for revenue comparisons.
 The prediction horizon for the MPC with uniform sampling is 1 hour and includes 10 steps.

 Fig. \ref{fig:comp:wind_perfect} compares the average revenue (the converse of the total cost) given different battery capacities and control strategies when wind forecasting is perfect.
 The battery capacity varies from 200 MWh (50\% of the nameplate) to 1200 MWh (300\%).
 And all the average revenues are normalized as the revenue of 200 MWh given uniform sampling MPC is set to 1.
-Fig. \ref{fig:comp:wind_perfect} shows that the proposed VS-MPC strategy outperforms the other two method for all battery capacities listed in the figure.
-As the battery capacity is increasing, the revenue for two MPC strategies increases because a larger battery has more capability to compensate for wind intermittency.
-The revenue difference between two MPC strategies is roughly constant as the battery capacity growing.
-Since the maximum length of prediction horizon for VS-MPC is constant over these cases, the exclusive look-ahead information that VS-MPC obtains is nearly the same.
+Fig. \ref{fig:comp:wind_perfect} shows that the proposed VS-MPC strategy outperforms the other two methods for all battery capacities listed in the figure.
+As the battery capacity increases, the revenue for two MPC strategies increases because a battery with a larger capacity is more capable of compensating for wind intermittency.
+The revenue difference between the two MPC strategies is roughly constant as the battery capacity grows.
+Since the maximum length of the prediction horizon for VS-MPC is fixed over these cases, the exclusive look-ahead information that VS-MPC obtains is nearly the same.
 And the revenue difference between the heuristic control algorithm and MPC strategies grows when the battery capacity rises because the heuristic algorithm does not exploit any look-ahead information.

 Fig. \ref{fig:comp:wind_guassian} compares the average revenue given different battery sizes and control strategies when wind forecasting is imperfect (wind trajectories shown in Fig. \ref{fig:wind_traj}).
-Fig. \ref{fig:comp:wind_guassian} also shows that the VS-MPC strategy outperforms the other two method for all battery capacities.
+Fig. \ref{fig:comp:wind_guassian} also reveals that the VS-MPC strategy outperforms the other two methods for all battery capacities.
 And all the other observations are consistent with those mentioned in Fig. \ref{fig:comp:wind_perfect}.

 Fig. \ref{fig:example_f2_400} shows the trajectories of the control input (power scheduling) and the state (SOC) for 3 methods when $Q_c$ = 400 MWh.
 Since the heuristic algorithm does not use any prediction, its SOC oscillates around 0.5 due to the forecasting error.
-Since it does not use much battery capacity for compensating the wind intermittency, its average revenue underperforms the MPC strategies.
-As for the VS-MPC, since it is possible to exploit much more look-ahead information by a longer horizon, its behavior around 5, 10, 17, 22 hours is more smooth than the uniform sampling MPC, which reduces the ramping cost.
+Since it does not use much battery capacity for compensating wind intermittency, its average revenue underperforms the MPC strategies.
+As for the VS-MPC, since it is possible to exploit much more look-ahead information by a longer horizon, its behavior around 5, 10, 17, and 22 hours is more smooth than the uniform sampling MPC, which reduces the ramping cost.